PeterAjaaa/setor_mobil_backend/README.md

 - Refactor login function, it's close enough that I think it can be turned into a generic function, usable for both admin and user login
 - Protect certain routes with a new middleware, making it admin-only.
 Currently user JWT token can let them access admin endpoint.
 For now, this is fine, mitigated by the frontend being two different applications.
 But in the future, this is a bad security hole.
 Important to fix.
 - Use OpenAPI/Swagger to generate code from specification, for REST API
+- Change seeding logic to only once if exist.
+- Change how DTOs are used now.
+Maybe something that automatically fills the field by some kind of rule or something (e.g. Cars returning nil when everything works properly.
+Turns out it's DTO lagging behind and isn't setup to fill properly)
+- Change 'Rating' field in Car and Motorcycle model to a uint8, where this 'Rating' is calculated automatically using background worker, the trigger being new entry being added in the Rating table.
+The 'Rating' field value in Car and Motorcycle would be calculated by getting the average value for each of the Car or Motorcycle.
+- Zero-downtime deployment with blue-green strategy (maybe with Docker Rollout, or something.)
+- Cloudflare Turnstile protecting routes like register and login
+- Add timeout to login attempt to prevent brute-force
+- Implement unit testing for each of the functions
+- Refactor services functions, since it looks like some of them share the same characteristics for handling certain operations, no matter the context
+- Add realtime data update to clients, maybe with WebSocket or similar
+- Add healthcheck endpoint for API
+- Add metrics endpoint for observability

 ## Flow for new feature addition